Please find below a list of currently open research studies at our CRF.

-Does modulation of glutamate transmission in the brain using a sub-anaesthetic dose of ketamine affect autobiographical memory, emotional processing and decision-making in treatment-resistant depression?
+Does modulation of glutamate transmission in the brain using a sub-anesthetic dose of ketamine affect autobiographical memory, emotional processing, and decision-making in treatment-resistant depression?

 This study aims to find out whether seltorexant (JNJ-42847972) could be used as an add-on treatment, along with your current anti-depressant medication, to treat depression (Major Depressive Disorder) that has not responded to current antidepressant medication (SSRI) and psychotherapy.

-Randomised, placebo-controlled trial evaluating the efficacy and mechanism of Pramipexole as add-on treatment for people with treatment resistant depression.
+Randomised, placebo-controlled trial evaluating the efficacy and mechanism of Pramipexole as an add-on treatment for people with treatment-resistant depression.

 A randomised phase II double-blinded placebo-controlled trial of intravenous immunoglobulins and rituximab in patients with antibody-associated psychosis.